HarmonyPHP/zxcvbn-php/README.md

 echo $strong['score']; // will print 4

-echo $weak['feedback']['warning']; // will print user-facing feedback on the password, set only when score <= 2
-// $weak['feedback']['suggestions'] may contain user-facing suggestions to improve the score
+echo $weak['feedback']['warning']; // will print user-facing feedback on the password, set only when score <= 2 echo $weak['feedback']['suggestions'] //may contain user-facing suggestions to improve the score
 ```

 Scores are integers from 0 to 4: